Mutton stew invites questions about red meat and stroke. By adding plenty of vegetables you can alter the health properties of the dish completely.

-I've need read anything in the literature about too much vegetable protein resulting in poor health.
+I've never read anything in the literature about too much vegetable protein resulting in poor health.

-So, you can pig out on hummus and tofu and lentils!
-In your mutton stew, or as a side dish.
+So, you can pig out on hummus, tofu and lentils; either in your mutton stew, or as a side dish.

 Why nothing on this chiropractic help site about beef or pork.
-Frankly, being used to red meat that has access to the wide open spaces, I find the beef and pork in holland tasteless and repugnant.
-Only the sheep in holland roam the polders.
+Frankly, being used to red meat that has access to the wide open spaces, I find the beef and pork in Holland tasteless and repugnant.
+Only the sheep in the Netherlands roam the polders.

 A word of caution here.
 We chiros have to be careful - for certain persons with a very tight and stiff ribcage, an overly robust adjustment in the midback can strain this cartilage.
-If you get pain in the front of your chest after a chiropractic treatment, you must notify your chiropractor.
+If you get pain in the front of your chest after an adjustment, you must notify your chiropractor.